How To Patch An Air Mattress

-The warranty typically covers defects in the mattress in the manufacturing or in the shipping.
-If the damage is caused after it is unpacked and has for example met with a sharp object and ripped or has been patched incorrectly etc then it’s very unlikely that the mattress would be covered.
+The warranty typically covers defects in the air mattress in the manufacturing or in the shipping.
+If the damage is caused after it is unpacked and has for example met with a sharp object and ripped or has been patched incorrectly etc., then it’s very unlikely that the mattress would be covered.

-Here is what to do to be safe: If you haven’t caused the damage on the air mattress then you can probably have it replaced by the manufacturer and only have to pay the shipping and handling.
+Here is what to do to be safe: If you haven’t caused the damage on the air mattress or inflatable bed, then you can probably have it replaced by the manufacturer and only have to pay the shipping and handling.
 If you have damaged it by either a sharp object or something that the warranty is not going to cover then by all means do the patch jobs we suggested here.

 To repair the leak you need these supplies